sourcegraph/handbook/content/departments/engineering/dev/admin-exp/devops/managed/index.md

 Managed instances offer a backup alternative for using Sourcegraph when a customer either can't or, for some reason, won't deploy Sourcegraph self-hosted.

-As of 2022-03-10, managed instance is not the recommended deployment method for any tier size of customer.
-We hope to be able to change that in the future.

 See below for the SLAs and Technical implementation details (including Security) related to managed instances.

-Please message #cloud-devops for any answers or information missing from this page.
+Please message #cloud for any answers or information missing from this page.

 When offering customers a Managed Instance, CE and Sales should communicate and gather information for the following topics